 Review the exemptions prescribed in Section 4 of the CSR.
-If any exemptions apply, the site disclosure statement does not need to be submitted to the registrar but the municipality or approving officer can request the completed form for their records.
+If any exemptions apply, the site disclosure statement does not need to be submitted to the registrar, but the municipality or approving officer may keep the completed form for their records.
 The site owner or operator must date and sign this section.
 Whoever signs the site disclosure statement is responsible for the accuracy of the answers.

 Approving Authority Contact Information